Pre-existing medical conditions: what you need to tell us

 • If you have been told there are multiple underlying conditions, you should declare each diagnosed condition.

-Remember: If you are not sure what the diagnosis or underlying cause is, do not guess.
-Speak to a medical professional (for example, your GP) to confirm what the diagnosis or cause is, then declare that when screening.
+Remember: If you are not sure what the diagnosis or underlying cause is, your must speak to a medical professional (for example, your GP) to confirm what the diagnosis or cause is, then declare that when screening.

 Was this article helpful?